AiMiDi/C4D_MMD_Tool/README.md

 Click the latest version of the plugin under [![](https://img.shields.io/github/v/release/AiMiDi/C4D_MMD_Tool)](https://github.com/AiMiDi/C4D_MMD_Tool/releases/tag/v0.3.3) to download it

-At present, the main maintenance version is R21 or higher.
+At present, the main maintenance version is R20 or higher, R19 and lower versions are not supported.

 ## version